ramojus/mellifluous.nvim/README.md

 ```

 ## Configuration
-Here is an example with the default config, change it as you like.
-If you like the defaults, there is no need to call `setup`.
+Here is an example with the default config.
+This is optional, and only relevant parts of the config can be included.

 ```lua
 require 'mellifluous'.setup({